-- Bovada’s latest future book on the 2019-20 Vezina Trophy includes just six goalies
+- One sportsbook’s latest future books on the 2019-20 Vezina Trophy includes just six goalies

 - Toronto’s Freddy Andersen and reigning Vezina holder Andrei Vasilevskiy of Tampa Bay aren’t given odds